Emmanuelkimutai/alx-higher_level_programming/0x0A-python-inheritance/README.md

 adding public instance method that validates value
-A class rectangle that inherits from BaseGeometry add Instantiation with width and height to class Rectangle
+A class rectangle that inherits from BaseGeometry add Instantiation with width and height to class Rectangle Write a class Square that inherits from Rectangle